Our Long Term Financial Plan 2021/22 - 2030/31 was adopted at the Council Meeting on 26 October 2021.

 Council will focus on targeted advocacy to the Federal and State Government that presents Wyndham’s long-term priorities for funding.
 The advocacy approach will be implemented as per Council’s strategic approach to advocacy and intergovernmental relations.
 This includes prosecuting long-term priorities as well as being responsive to the Governments of the day.
 This strategy is linked to addressing the rate cap impact Councils, contribution of funds to limit the gap Council makes up and land use planning issues.

-Two more important plans are also ready for your feedback!
+Two more important plans were also recently adopted!

-These three draft documents – the Wyndham City Council Plan, Municipal Public Health and Wellbeing Plan and Long Term Financial Plan – have been developed with our community and we’re calling on you to review and comment on these draft plans prior to their adoption in October 2021.
+These three draft documents – the Wyndham City Council Plan, Municipal Public Health and Wellbeing Plan and Long Term Financial Plan – have been developed with our community to help shape Wyndham's future.